cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### RDBMS

 Use of RDBMS instead of simple KV store for state.
 Use of RDBMS will require an SDK API breaking change (`KVStore` interface), will allow better data extraction and indexing solutions.
 Instead of saving an object as a single blob of bytes, we could save it as record in a table in the state storage layer, and as a `hash(key, protobuf(object))` in the SMT as outlined above.
 To verify that an object registered in RDBMS is same as the one committed to SMT, one will need to load it from RDBMS, marshal using protobuf, hash and do SMT search.

+### Off Chain Store

+We were discussing use case where modules can use a support database, which is not automatically committed.
+Module will responsible for having a sound storage model and can optionally use the feature discussed in __Committing to an object without saving it_ section.

 ## References